-In this article, we take an in-depth look at medium-chain triglyceride (MCT) powder products.
+In this article, we look in-depth at medium-chain triglyceride (MCT) powder products.

 You may already be familiar with MCT oil products.
 MCT powder products are a more recent innovation that have some benefits.